JASON (advisory group)

-JASON is an independent group of elite scientists who advise the United States government on matters of science and technology, mostly of a sensitive nature.
+JASON is an independent group of scientists who advise the United States government on matters of science and technology, mostly of a sensitive nature.
 The group was created in the aftermath of the Sputnik launch as a way to reinvigorate the idea of having the nation's preeminent scientists help the government with defense problems, similar to the way that scientists helped in World War II but with a new and younger generation.
-It was established in 1960 and has somewhere between 30 and 60 members.
+It was established in 1960, and has somewhere between 30 and 60 members.
 Its work first gained public notoriety as the source of the Vietnam War's McNamara Line electronic barrier.
 Although most of its research is military-focused, JASON also produced early work on the science of global warming and acid rain.
 Current unclassified research interests include health informatics, cyberwarfare, and renewable energy.